ferreiro/Music-boxes-like-google/Readme.md

 - You can add more songs and boxes with different sizes quickly (just changing some tags on the design, very fast!).
 - I added some cool animations using CSS3 when you mouse over on the images.

-### Your feedback
+### Feedback and future improvements.

-If you have some ideas and feedback, please, open an issue or write me an email: <dividirporcero@gmail.com>.
+You can use my code under MIT license.
+If you have some ideas and feedback, please, open an issue or write me an email: dividirporcero@gmail.com.
 Would be awesome to hear your ideas ;).

-You can use my code under the MIT license.
-It'd be awesome know if you're using my code.
-Tweet me at @jgferreiro or send me an email.

 Cheers!.
 Jorge.